Safeguarding

 Online Safety

-We teach explicit lessons on how to stay safe online at the start of each term in all classes and the issue is revisited frequently within any lessons where the internet is used, through assemblies and PSHE lessons.
 The children obviously access the internet frequently outside of school.
 It is becoming more and more challenging to monitor and control what your children see and experience online but this is clearly a vital aspect of keeping your child safe.

 The following websites offer practical tips on how to address internet safety with your child.
 We also invite parents to seek advice from school on this topic.